 Another noteworthy place to stay is Casa Pukayaku 10 minutes by car or 20 minutes on foot from central Caraz.
 Here a handful of private rooms are on offer on the banks of the Llullán River.
 The property is peaceful (it’s often described as an “oasis”) with a large garden and small pool, rooms are sun-drenched and stylish (embedded river stones, hardwood floors), a bountiful breakfast is included and other home-cooked meals are available as well.

-To make a reservation at Casa Pukayaku, send a message via Whatsapp to 943457362.
-And while you’re there, don’t miss the chance to try the excellent craft beer being made by owners Belissa and Jorge.
+While you’re there, don’t miss the chance to try the excellent craft beer being made by owners Belissa and Jorge.

 Continue planning your trip to the Cordillera Blanca and Huascarán National Park in Peru with our day-by-day trail guide for the iconic Santa Cruz trek, our post about the day hike to Laguna 69, our post about hiking around Laguna Parón, our post about the epic drive through the Cañon del Pato, our post about visiting the Pastoruri Glacier, our photo essay from scenic Punta Winchus, and our adventure town travel guide to Huaraz, the self-proclaimed Adventure Capital of Peru.

 Here’s more about Adventure Travel in the Americas

 Leave A Comment